alexander-koch/airfoil/README.md

 # Airfoil

 This project generates a 3D airplane wing based on the Kutta-Joukowski transformation.
-A circle with a given radius r and two offsets xOffset and yOffset is mapped to an airfoil by applying a coordinate of the circle z = x + iy to f(z).
+A circle with a given radius r and two offsets xOffset and yOffset are mapped to an airfoil by applying a coordinate of the circle z = x + iy to f(z).

 ```